mulderp/mulderp.github.com/_posts/2014-06-01-visual-languages.md

 <img src="{{ page.images[0] }}">

-That a design process is important is also emphasized in Ben Fry's [book "Visualizing Data"](http://shop.oreilly.com/product/9780596514556.do), where different stages for visualization design are discussed.
+That a design process is important to explore data is also emphasized in Ben Fry's [book "Visualizing Data"](http://shop.oreilly.com/product/9780596514556.do), where different stages for visualization design are discussed.

 For my goals, the basic visualization goals would be: